OPERATION HUEY RESTORATION TAKES FLIGHT

 “The community, especially in Monmouth County, has really come together around us.
 It’s a good feeling for a change.
 You tell people about the project and right away they want to become a part of it.”

-For more information on the Huey project and to become a volunteer, visit the New Vietnam Veterans Memorial Foundation.
+For more information on the Huey project and to become a volunteer, visit the New Jersey Vietnam Veterans’ Memorial & Museum.
 To donate visit the Indiegogo site here.

 Scroll to Top